 Carlos Fuentes

-The New York Times described Fuentes as "one of the most admired writers in the Spanish-speaking world" and a significant influence on the Latin American Boom, which was an "explosion of Latin American literature in the 1960s and '70s."
-The Guardian called him "Mexico's most celebrated novelist."
+In his obituary, The New York Times described Fuentes as "one of the most admired writers in the Spanish-speaking world" and an important influence on the Latin American Boom, the "explosion of Latin American literature in the 1960s and '70s", while The Guardian called him "Mexico's most celebrated novelist".

-Throughout his illustrious career, Fuentes received numerous literary honors, including the Miguel de Cervantes Prize and Mexico's highest award, the Belisario Domínguez Medal of Honor (1999).
-A frequent contender for the Nobel Prize in Literature, Fuentes was often mentioned as a potential laureate, though he never received the award.
-His literary legacy continues to inspire readers and writers alike.
+His many literary honors include the Miguel de Cervantes Prize and Mexico's highest award, the Belisario Domínguez Medal of Honor in 1999.
+He was often named as a likely candidate for the Nobel Prize in Literature, though he never won.

 Are you sure you want to delete this?